Close Menu

 What is Bad Cholesterol and How to Combat It ?

-Understanding the difference between good and bad cholesterol
+Understanding the difference between good and Bad Cholesterol and How to Combat It

-The health risks associated with high levels of bad cholesterol
+The health risks associated with high levels of Bad Cholesterol and How to Combat It

 Health risks of bad cholesterol :Having high levels of bad cholesterol, or LDL, can have serious health consequences.
 Atherosclerosis is disease in which plaque builds up in the arteries due to high levels of LDL cholesterol.
 Heart disease, stroke, and heart attack can occur as a result of plaque narrowing and hardening the arteries, restricting blood flow.